np422/Op5util/Readme.md

     op5util [global options] add [command options] hostname.with-fqdn.to.add

 DESCRIPTION
     The host is added using default values for max_check_attempts (3), notification_interval (0, aka notify once), notification_period (24x7), etc and using the default-host-template.
 For most off-the-shelf newly installed servers these values usually are sufficient and can be fine-tuned using the web-gui if so should be needed.

 COMMAND OPTIONS
-    -a, --alias=arg         - Alias for host, defaults to hostname with the fqdn removed if not entered. (default: none) -c, --contactgroups=arg - Contact groups for host, defaults to "support_group" (may be used more than once, default: ["support-group"])
+    -a, --alias=arg         - Alias for host, defaults to hostname with the fqdn removed if not entered (default: none)
+    -c, --contactgroups=arg - Contact groups for host, defaults to "support_group" (may be used more than once, default: ["support-group"])
-    -g, --hostgroups=arg    - Hostgroup(s) to which the new host will be added (may be used more than once, default: none) -i, --ipaddr=arg        - IP-address of host, resolved through DNS if not supplied (default: none)
+    -g, --hostgroups=arg    - Hostgroup(s) to which the new host will be added (may be used more than once, default: none)
+    -i, --ipaddr=arg        - IP-address of host, resolved through DNS if not supplied (default: none)
 ```